 Travis Coates has a good head…on someone else’s shoulders.
-A touching, hilarious, and wholly original coming-of-age story from John Corey Whaley, author of the Printz and Morris Award–winning Where Things Come Back.
+A touching, hilarious “tour de force of imagination and empathy” (Booklist, starred review) from John Corey Whaley, author of the Printz and Morris Award–winning Where Things Come Back.

 Listen—Travis Coates was alive once and then he wasn’t.
 Now he’s alive again.
 Simple as that.

 The in between part is still a little fuzzy, but Travis can tell you that, at some point or another, his head got chopped off and shoved into a freezer in Denver, Colorado.
 Five years later, it was reattached to some other guy’s body, and well, here he is.
 Despite all logic, he’s still sixteen, but everything and everyone around him has changed.
 That includes his bedroom, his parents, his best friend, and his girlfriend.
 Or maybe she’s not his girlfriend anymore?
 That’s a bit fuzzy too.